 With Alesha's golden buzzer, Lifford goes straight through to the live semi-finals later in the year.

 At the end of the series, just one act will walk away with £250,000 and a spot on the Royal Variety Performance.

-Britain’s Got Talent continues Saturday nights on ITV.
+Britain’s Got Talent airs live all this week at 7:30PM on ITV.

 If you ever need help, Samaritans offer confidential advice and support, 24 hours a day, 7 days a week over the phone on 116 123 or online